Probate Q&A Series

 Understanding Intestate Probate in North Carolina

-When a person dies without a valid will, North Carolina law requires you to open an intestate probate estate.
+When a person dies without a valid will, North Carolina law generally requires opening an intestate probate estate for probate assets.
 You must ask the clerk of superior court to appoint an administrator to manage the estate.
-The administrator collects assets, pays debts, and distributes property under the intestacy statutes in Chapter 28A of the North Carolina General Statutes.
+The administrator collects assets, pays debts, and distributes property under the intestacy statutes in Chapter 29 of the North Carolina General Statutes.

 1. Who May Serve as Administrator?